MBush-96/Solo_Project_Frontend/README.md

 ### MVP checklist

 - User can login
-- User can create and name their city and it is added to their owned citys
+- User can create and name their city and it is added to their owned cities
 - User can train troops.
-- User can attack other citys and take them.
+- User can attack other cities and take them.
-- User can lose citys and get reset to the start.
+- User can lose cities and get reset to the start.

 ### Stretch goals